-The advantage of having a second screen is that it not only gives you a bigger and better viewing experience, but it also allows you to increase your productivity by 20-30%.
+The advantage of having a second larger screen is that it not only gives you a bigger and better viewing experience, but it also allows you to increase your productivity by 20-30%.
 You can leave one screen to reference critical information while utilizing the other one for your actual work.
 You can even run multiple applications simultaneously instead of having to switch between applications.

 The key with ergonomic accessories is to know exactly what you need.

-If you are a heavy screen user, a separate monitor may be very useful for you.
+If you are a heavy screen user, a dual monitor may be very useful for you.
 But if you prefer just working off your laptop, a laptop stand and an external keyboard and mouse may be more useful.